 - Register her for preschool, because London is insane

-Luckily, the hubs took these over, and handled everything so that during the first two weeks, he just had to tell me where to go and what to bring.
-Turning my brain off was a luxury, and it wouldn’t have been possible if he hadn’t gotten all our ducks in a row before she arrived.
+Luckily, the hubs took these over, and handled everything.
+During the first two weeks, he just told me where to go and what to bring.
+Turning my brain off was a luxury, and it wouldn’t have been possible if he didn’t organize before she arrived.